35 Things to Do in Key West with Kids

 Take a Conch Tour Train Ride

-Do the kids love trains?
-If they do, then one of the best things to do in Key West with kids is a conch train tour.
+Do your kids love trains?
+If they do, one of the best things to do in Key West with kids is a conch train tour.

-These train rides are approximately 75 minutes long.
-Your family will learn much about the island’s history on this tour.
+The train rides are approximately 75 minutes long.
+Your family will learn so much about the island’s history on this tour.
 It’s a great way to find out where everything is so you can return to your favorites later.

 Take a Selfie at the Southernmost Point

 You can’t visit Key West and not head to the Southernmost Point in the continental United States.
 This striped buoy is the most popular attraction in Key West.
-It can get crowded here.
-Arrive early in the day if you want a picture without many people.
+It can get crowded here, so arrive early in the day if you want a picture without many people.

-If you’re wondering where the actual southern most point is located, it’s in the aptly-named South Point, on the Big Island of Hawaii!
+If you’re wondering where the actual southernmost point in the US is located, it’s in the aptly-named South Point, on the Big Island of Hawaii!

 Visit the Audubon House and Tropical Gardens

-Once you have checked out the inside, it will be time to head out to the tropical gardens.
-The kids can run around a little.
-You can spend your time dreaming about how you might be able to have a garden this beautiful back home.
+Once you have checked out the inside, it will be time to head out to the tropical gardens where everyone can stretch their legs.

 Go to the Top of the Key West Lighthouse